emad-elsaid/emad-elsaid.github.io/source/content/posts/erb templates as standalone executables.md

 Use `bundle info [gemname]` to see where a bundled gem is installed.
 ```

-so to get the apropriate line we need to but the output with `head` and `tail`
+so to get the appropriate line we need to but the output with `head` and `tail`
 as follows
 ```shell
 bundle --local | tail -n2 | head -n1